terryli710/BEIOMEDIN214/Project 1/README.md

 It will tell you if the tests fail or pass.

-*'**Note - you do not have to implement unit tests, but we strongly recommend you do.
+***Note - you do not have to implement unit tests, but we strongly recommend you do.
 For grading purposes, we will be using these and similar tests to give partial credit.
 See note on grading at the end.***

-*Debugging advice:*
+<u>*Debugging advice:*</u>